 Much like traditional culture, every repeated behavior on the Internet is building its culture.
 Currently, when social media are dominant, it’s vital to understand that their power comes from every little action, everyone makes.
 Your contribution can be as little as a like on friends picture to as much as managing an influential group/profile on one of the platforms.
 Your conscious decisions affect the vibe and influence of social media at large.

 That’s one of the reasons why I’m focusing on building long-lasting content on my own hosting – this blog, podcast, my customers’ websites, etc. The creative work I put in today is useful and relevant for years.
-I’m also in control of the assets.
+I’m also in control of these assets.
 All written words, graphics, themes, and code are stored on servers and regularly backed up with cloud services.

-Keep in mind that the Internet offers a huge variety of tech solutions and you can be a valuable contributor, by mindfully choosing established platforms with high positive impact.
+Keep in mind that the Internet offers a huge variety of tech solutions, and you can be a valuable contributor, by mindfully choosing established platforms with high positive impact.
 You don’t have to build things from scratch.
 Here are some of them: